Cwm Doethie – Mynydd Mallaen

-Cwm Doethie – Mynydd Mallaen is a Site of Special Scientific Interest in Ceredigion and Carmarthenshire, mid Wales.
+Cwm Doethie – Mynydd Mallaen is a Site of Special Scientific Interest (SSSI) in Ceredigion and Carmarthenshire, mid Wales.

 Contained within it is the Allt Rhyd y Groes national nature reserve designated principally because of its sessile oak woodland clinging to near vertical cliffs of the River Doethie gorge.

+In 2026, Welsh charity Tir Natur purchased over 480 ha of land in the area for £2.2 million to establish a rewilding project.
+The land was considered poor for grazing and commercial forestry was not possible because it is within the SSSI.